 Pallets shall be of such material and construction and so maintained as to safely support and carry the loads being handled on them.
 When handling taglines, always face the load, keep hands and feet clear, and do not wrap the tagline around the hands, arms, or any other part of the body.
+Taglines should not have knots or loops except where attached to the load.
 In a choker hitch, a shackle is recommended to be used in the choke point with the shackle pin located in the eye of the sling.